Two- and four-stroke engines: The M4+2 engine working cycle

 The filling process takes place at the overpressure phase, using a mechanical gas compressor and a throttle for the purpose of regulation.

 The load change is assisted by a four-stroke piston, working as a dynamic boosting system and allowing the good scavenging of working space.

 A possibility exists of changing the relative piston positions during the engine work, which gives the possibility of changing the compression ratio depending on the temporary level of the load.
 This suggests the possibility of different fuels for combustion (low-octane petrol, biofuels with high levels of vegetable components).

-The working cycle is characterised by an almost constant combustion characteristic of the working space volume increasing during the expansion stage.
+The working cycle is characterized by an almost constant combustion characteristic of the working space volume increasing during the expansion stage.